Which ADU Financing Option is Right For You?

 The 203k loan is only available for a primary residence.
 We’ve noticed these two are very popular ADU financing options among homeowners in LA.

 The 203k and Homestyle loans are unique as they allow you to finance both the purchase of a home and the costs of remodeling, building an ADU, or converting your garage in one single loan.
 This is a potentially good option for someone that intends on purchasing a home and immediately undertaking some construction or remodeling.

 Because these loans are guaranteed by government agencies (FHA or Fannie Mae), the loan amounts can be generous.

 Specifically, they may allow you to borrow up to 97% of the value of the home and up to 75% of the value of the ‘additional’ value coming from the renovations or ADU.
 But there are loan limits that depend on where you live, so make sure to check on these maximums.

-These types of loans are most similar to a construction loan discussed above.
+These types of loans are most similar to construction loans discussed above.
 The interest rate is likely to be slightly higher than average and there will be additional closing costs relative to a conventional loan.
-Also, the lender will require you to provide them information on your chosen contractor, architectural plans, budgets, etc.
+Also, the lender will require you to provide them with information on your chosen contractor, architectural plans, budgets, etc.

 Less Traditional Forms of ADU Financing

 - Family and Friends loan: If you have close relationships with people who are willing to loan you some or all the money to build an ADU, this is a potential financing option.
 If you plan to rent the ADU, you might commit to repaying the loan from your rental income every month.
 Also, you and your lender have total flexibility to decide on the term of the loan, interest rate, repayment schedule, etc.

 - Credit Card or Personal Loan: These types of financing options should be used carefully because they come with high-interest rates and the potential to hurt your credit score if not paid back diligently.
 These might be a good option if you just need some temporary cash to start or finish out a project and plan to pay this back in a reasonably short timeframe.